franlo42/ToDoListWebApplication/README.md

 > docker-compose down -v
 > docker-compose up --build
 > ```
-> This will delete the volumes and reinitialize the database
+> This will delete the volumes and reinitialize the database.